kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 Flip replies: 'Because all the Fops and Beardless Boys of the Navy go there; besides, I think the husband too blind, and his wife has too much sight.
 But Tom Cragg and I were boatswain's mates together.
 As to it being a bawdy-house, that is no offence to me; for all houses in sea-ports have been reckoned so, ever since I pick'd oakum'.
 <br><br>
 It is uncertain where the Three Mariners was but The India Arms was on the north side of King Street at its junction with Beach Street.
 One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.
+<br><br>
 Later in the play, the Crown, the Fleecer and the Mermaid are mentioned.
 The Fleece and The Crown were on Beach Street and the Mermaid which offered gaming was available was on Middle Street.
 Mayor Thomas Powell was keen to crack down on vice in the town, and banned the selling of alcohol on the Lord's Day in 1703, including the sale of alcohol from Bum boats, which plied their trade between the ships and the shore.
 He also pasted Queen Anne's proclamation for suppressing vice and immorality on the doors of the public houses.[p162]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2e/John_Moody_as_Commodore_Flip_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_ac3bc284097f028aec35d5181226d034.jpg" label="John Moody as Commodore Flip in The Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

 At the end of the first act, Mr Norris, the coxswain and a sailor are discussing having a prostitute for the night at Flip’s charge (expense).
 Mr Norris says: